 Our Community Approach

+We do not require shared language, agreement, or alignment.
 People are welcomed as they are, with their own language, beliefs, and pace.

 How This Shows Up in Practice

 In our gatherings and community spaces, individuals are never asked to speak for an entire group or experience.
-Language is respected, even when it differs, and sharing is always optional.
+Language is respected even when it differs, and sharing is always optional.
 Boundaries and consent remain central to how space is held, with lived experience centered over theory or expectation.

 We remain attentive to power, difference, and the responsibility that comes with holding shared space.
 Our role is not to define anyone’s story, but to create environments where individuals may explore their own with care, autonomy, and support.